 Sesame seeds are one of the top sources of calcium, an essential mineral for nerve and muscle function and bone health.
 They contain almost triple the amount of calcium in milk per gram, making them a great addition to a vegan diet and for those sensitive to dairy.

 About 50% of the fat in raw tahini comes from monounsaturated fatty acids.
 This healthy plant-based fat helps lower harmful cholesterol levels and reduces the risk of heart disease and stroke.
-Two tablespoons of tahini contain 2.6 mg of iron, which is 14% of the recommended daily intake, placing tahini on the list of the top iron-rich foods.
+Two tablespoons of tahini contain 2.6 mg of iron, 14% of the recommended daily intake, placing tahini on the list of the top iron-rich foods.

 Raw tahini contains antioxidants called lignans.
 Research has shown that this quality antioxidant helps prevent the damage caused by free radicals in our body, may reduce the risk of cancer, and protect the liver from damage caused by these free radicals.